f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 ![ATV Demodulator plugin GUI Video monitor](../../../doc/img/ATVDemod_pluginC_monitor.png)

 This is where the TV image appears.
 Yes on the screenshot this is the famous [Lenna](https://en.wikipedia.org/wiki/Lenna).
 The original image is 512 &#215; 512 pixels so it has been cropped to fit the 4:3 format.
 The screen geometry ratio is fixed to 4:3 format.
+You will have to choose the standard (B.3) matching the transmission to ensure that the transmitted image fits perfectly.

 <h3>Scope</h3>